gatsbyjs/gatsby/packages/gatsby-image/README.md

 ## How to use

-This is what a component using `gatsby-images` looks like:
+This is what a component using `gatsby-image` looks like:

 ```jsx
 import React from "react";